See Malaga’s castles, beaches, and museums from a red double-decker bus.

 FAQs

-How long does the full route take?
+How long does the Malaga hop-on hop-off bus take?

-Where does the hop-on hop-off bus start in Malaga?
+Where does the bus start in Malaga?